About the JPT

 The Jane Pickens Theater & Event Center is a world-class art house cinema located in Washington Square in the historic center of Newport, Rhode Island.
 As the only movie house in downtown Newport, The JPT is a film and event space with a sense of style based on history.
 The JPT does not just show films but creates experiences.
 In addition to screening films on a daily basis, the theater also hosts live music, parties and performances.

 The JPT Newport is housed in a historic building that was built in 1834 as a church and has shown films since the silent days of the 1920s.
-While the business is operated as a for profit, a non-profit entity Friends of The Jane Pickens Theater 501(3)(c) exists to fund local educational film programming.
+The business is operated as a for profit business.
+The Friends of The Jane Pickens Theater, a non-profit 501(3)(c), exists to fund local educational film programming.

 Experience The JPT

 Our lobby feels more like a lounge where you can relax prior to the film.
 No panic to get to your seats as we have 300 good seats downstairs and another 172 in the balcony.
 It's a mix of styles with authentic art deco chandeliers, wrought iron railings, a real original ticket booth, a new cherry "conversation" table, counters with bar stools.
 Original posters from the Misfits of Marilyn Monroe and Clark Gable (1961) guide you to the ladies and mens rooms.

 We do sell what you might expect .......popcorn (though ours is with REAL BUTTER), candy and sodas.
 We pop for every show so the popcorn is always fresh.
 Double wooden counters display our many choices of gourmet and "predictable" candy.
 Yet our offering is much more.

 We offer a choice of craft cocktails, wine and beer.
 And, yes, you can take your drink into the auditorium and come out during the film for another!